-Lateral restraint of walls
+UPPER FLOORS © MD Insurance Services Limited 2023

-The floor units should bear onto masonry with a minimum 90mm bearing, and steelwork at a minimum 70mm
+Lateral restraint of walls The floor units should bear on to masonry with a minimum 90mm bearing, and steelwork at a minimum of 70mm.
+Concrete suspended floor Mortar bed Provide restraint straps to walls where the suspended concrete planks run parallel.
+Minimum 450mm Lateral restraint strap Concrete suspended floor inner leaf.

-Provide restraint straps to walls where the suspended concrete planks run parallel
+Lateral restraint strap to be turned down a minimum of 100mm and be tight against the cavity face of the